-Geriatrics (≥65 years of age): Clinical studies with TOBI PODHALER did not include sufficient number of elderly patients to establish safety and efficacy of TOBI PODHALER in this age group.
-Renal function in elderly patients should be taken into account when TOBI PODHALER is prescribed (See WARNINGS AND PRECAUTIONS, Nephrotoxicity).
+Geriatrics (≥ 65 years of age): Clinical studies with TOBI PODHALER did not include sufficient number of elderly patients to establish safety and efficacy of TOBI PODHALER in this age group.
+Renal function in elderly patients should be taken into account when TOBI PODHALER is prescribed (see 7 WARNINGS AND PRECAUTIONS, Renal, Nephrotoxicity).